HarshitaSobhani/PlacementBot/README.md

   `Dockerfile` before pushing to a Space (Spaces builds whatever `Dockerfile` sits at the repo root).
 It serves on port 7860 as Spaces expects.

-Both are deploy-ready but untested against a live account in this environment — no Render/HF credentials were available here.

 ## Structure

 ```